Why is Xanax a Controlled Substance?

 - Undergoing withdrawal symptoms upon reducing Xanax usage or attempting to quit

-An individual meeting two or more of these criteria within a 12-month period fulfills the diagnostic criteria for a sedative, a hypnotic, or an anxiolytic use disorder.
+An individual meeting two or more of these criteria within 12 months fulfills the diagnostic criteria for a sedative, a hypnotic, or an anxiolytic use disorder.

 Xanax Withdrawal